 Oklahoma workers who are eligible for workers’ compensation are prohibited from filing a personal injury lawsuit against their employer.
 However, injuries that occur because of another party’s negligence (other than your employer) may qualify you to file a personal injury claim against that negligent party.
 An experienced workers’ compensation attorney will be able to advise you on whether or not you are eligible to pursue a personal injury claim.

 If you have been injured at work, it’s in your best interest to contact Armstrong & Vaught, P.L.C. at once.
 Let our attorneys fight to ensure you are fairly compensated for your work-related injuries.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.